 Central IT Departmental Policy Statement

-The central IT organization (see organizational charts), comprised of CIT Enterprise Applications, CIT Infrastructure, Customer Service and Support, IT Administration, IT Communication and Documentation, the IT Security Office, the Office of the CIO, and the Project Management Office, has developed specific requirements for all personal productivity workstations (desktops and laptops).
+The central IT organization (see organizational charts), comprised of CIT Enterprise Services, CIT Infrastructure, Customer Experience, IT Administration, the IT Security Office, the Office of the CIO, and the Project Management Office, has specific requirements for all personal productivity endpoints (laptop, desktop, or virtual desktop).
 These requirements extend to any endpoint used to process or store university data.
 These requirements do not apply to servers, databases, or infrastructure components.

 Follow the process and procedures in this guide as they are requirements for protecting high-risk (confidential) data.

-All operational procedures for information security are based on University Policy 5.10.
+All operational procedures for information security are based on Cornell University Policy 5.10, Information Security.

 - Social Security number